 2. Type or copy this text:

-ECHO This is a batch file
+@ECHO OFF ECHO.
+ECHO This is a batch file ECHO.
+PAUSE CLS EXIT

 3. Save this as batchfile.bat, make sure there is no .txt extension after the .bat